 2: Increase water intake

-By increasing, fluid intake can raise blood volume that helps increase blood pressure.
+Increasing, fluid intake can raise blood volume that helps increase blood pressure.
 It can also prevent dehydration which is the reason for low blood pressure.
 Also, water contains various minerals such as potassium that help regain normal pressure instantly.
-However, make sure that the blood pressure dropped due to loss of fluids before commencing the water therapy.
+However, make sure that the blood pressure dropped due to the loss of fluids before commencing the water therapy.

 Coffee and caffeinated drinks can raise your blood pressure temporarily.
 A cup of coffee can help as it increases blood pressure and boosts the heart rate.
 It causes a dramatic increase in your blood pressure though it is temporary.

 Tulsi leaves are the best option to treat low blood pressure at home.
 It contains various minerals such as potassium and magnesium that help to keep your blood pressure under control.
 Tulsi leaves are rich in vitamin C, and antioxidants named – Eugenol may keep our blood pressure in range.

 5: Green tea

 Green tea contains many antioxidants, vitamins, and minerals that make it an option to treat low blood pressure.
 However, the exact mechanism is unknown but thought to inhibit the function of the hormone responsible for keeping your arteries dilated.
 Constricting the arteries raises blood pressure.